rgplantz/rgplantz.github.io/index.md

 layout: home
 ---
 I've written two introductory-level books about computer hardware and how it's programmed.
-One is based on the ARM instruction set used on the Raspberry Pi, the other on the Intel/AMD x86-64 instruction set.
+One is based on the 64-bit ARM instruction set, AArch64, using a Raspberry Pi as an example.
+The other is based on the 64-bit Intel/AMD instruction set, x86-64, using Ubuntu Linux on a PC as an example.
 Both books are significant rewrites of the books I originally offered online.
+The editors at No Starch Press and the technical reviewers they used helped me to write much better books.

 - [Introduction to Computer Organization, ARM version](https://nostarch.com/introcomputerorgforarm).
 I provide [ancillary resources](./itco_ARM/) for this book.